dangialdini/Evolution/README.md

 The app also uses FTP to transfer files for Warehousing picking/packing slips.

-Note: Any login, user, FTP details within this code has been spoofed/altered for privacy and demonstration purposes.
+<i>Note: Any login, user, FTP details within this code has been spoofed/altered for privacy and demonstration purposes.</i>